A Beginner’s Guide to Understanding Macronutrients on the Carnivore Diet

 Animal products are the primary sources of protein on the Carnivore Diet.
 These include various cuts of meat, such as beef, pork, lamb, and poultry, as well as fish, eggs, and dairy products.
 It is essential to choose high-quality, nutrient-dense animal products to ensure a variety of essential amino acids and necessary nutrients.
 Opting for grass-fed, organic, or pasture-raised animal products whenever possible can help enhance the nutrient profile of the diet.

-See also A Beginner's Guide to Starting the Carnivore Diet
+See also Incorporating Organ Meats: A Guide to the Carnivore Diet

 A Beginners Guide to Understanding Macronutrients on the Carnivore Diet